cytoscape/cytoscape.js-elk/README.md

 ## Publishing instructions

-This project is set up to automatically be published to npm and bower.
+This project is set up to automatically be published to npm.
 To publish:

 1. Build the extension : `npm run build:release`
 2. Commit the build : `git commit -am "Build for release"`
 3. Bump the version number and tag: `npm version major|minor|patch`
 4. Push to origin: `git push && git push --tags`
 5. Publish to npm: `npm publish .`
-6. If publishing to bower for the first time, you'll need to run `bower register cytoscape-elk https://github.com/jfstephe/cytoscape.js-elk.git`